longturn/freeciv21/docs/Modding/index.rst

   large amount of varyability in game play that is not hardcoded in the software.
 This is one of the strengths of Freeciv21.

 There are five major areas of Modding that are often called "Modpacks" and are written by "Modders".

-#.
-Rulesets
-#.
-Tilesets
-#.
-Soundsets
-#.
-Musicsets
-#.
-Scenarios
+The sections below describe these major Modding areas.

 All of the Modpacks are written in plain text files, except for Scenarios.
 The plain text files resemble :literal:`ini` files in format and are known as :literal:`spec` files to Freeciv21.
 Scenarios are specially